-Just because a study has been published in a scientific journal doesn't mean its perfect — there are plenty of flawed studies out there.
+Just because a study has been published in a scientific journal doesn't mean that it's perfect — there are plenty of flawed studies out there.
 But how can we spot them?

 The excellent chart below offers "A Rough Guide to Spotting Bad Science."
 It was put together by the blogger behind the chemistry site Compound Interest.
-This isn't meant to be an exhaustive list — and not all of these flaws are necessarily fatal.
-But it's an excellent guide to what to look for when reading science news and scientific studies:
+It isn't meant to be an exhaustive list — and not all of these flaws are necessarily fatal.
+But it's a great guide to what to look for when reading science news and scientific studies:

 Here's a more detailed breakdown:

 1) Sensationalized headlines: Behind sensationalized headlines are often sensationalized stories.
 Be wary.

 Sometimes the study is fine, but the press has completely messed it up.
 Try to stick to news sources that are particularly trustworthy.